-This Greek Orthodox Church, built in the 17th C, is located on the southern-western side of the old city of Acre.
+This Greek Orthodox Church, built in the 17th century, is located on the southern-western side of the old city of Acre.
 It is named after St. George of the city Lod.
 The church was built in the remains of a Crusader church.

 St. George church is located on the southern-western side of the old city of Acre.
 To get to the church, park near the Bahai-faith newly restored center which is located 100M north to the lighthouse.
 Then, walk 100M through the alley towards east.

-St George was born and lived in the 3rd C AD in the Holy Land city of Lod (Lydda), a city south of Ben-Gurion airport.
+St George was born and lived in the 3rd Century AD in the Holy Land city of Lod (Lydda), a city south of Ben-Gurion airport.
 George, an early Christian, served as a Roman tribune and died in 303.
 His coffin is located in St. George church (in Lod; has the same name), where according to a 6th C tradition his remains are located.
-He is regarded as a martyr, a great Holy warrior saint, and is illustrated in the stone relief in Acre and in Lod as a "dragon slayer".
+He is regarded as a martyr, a great Holy warrior saint, and is illustrated in the stone relief in Acre and in Lod as a “dragon slayer”.